Narenthran-Manokaran/interviewtask/README.md

 ## Install

-Now install dependencies by running this command in the newly created library.
+Now install dependencies by running this command in the newly created interview task.

 ```
 npm install